Anthony Sinisuka Ginting

-Anthony Sinisuka Ginting ([ˈɡintɪŋ]; born October 20, 1996) is an Indonesian badminton player.
-He first rose to prominence when he won the bronze medal at the 2018 Asian Games.
-At the 2020 Olympics, he won bronze in the men's singles event.
-He became the first Youth Olympic badminton medalist to win a medal at the Olympics, having also won bronze in 2014.
-Ginting was part of Indonesia winning team at the 2020 Thomas Cup.
+Anthony Sinisuka Ginting ([ˈɡintɪŋ]; born 20 October 1996) is an Indonesian badminton player.
+He first rose to senior prominence when he won the bronze medal at the 2018 Asian Games, having won a 2014 Youth Olympic bronze in 2014.
+At the 2020 Olympics, he won bronze in the men's singles event, becoming the first Youth Olympic badminton medalist to win a medal at the Olympics.
+Ginting was part of Indonesia's winning team at the 2020 Thomas Cup.

 Early life

-The badminton player who was born in Cimahi, of Karo descent, was introduced to badminton by his father when he was still in kindergarten.
-He is the fourth of five children.
+Ginting was born in Cimahi to parents Edison Ginting and Lucia Sriati.
+He is of Karo descent.
+Ginting is a Christian.

+He first learned badminton in kindergarten from his father, who also brought him to practice more intensely after he started winning local tournaments at the age of 9.

 As a child, he joined PB SGS PLN in Bandung, West Java, a badminton club that fostered Indonesian badminton legend Taufik Hidayat.
-He started participating in tournaments around the age of 9 years old, two years after he was scouted.
+Ginting was later called up to the Indonesian national team at 16 years old.

 Career

 2013–2014: World Junior Championships and Youth Olympics bronze medals

 Ginting participated at the Indonesian Masters Grand Prix Gold, Vietnam International Challenge, Maldives International Challenge, Malaysia International Challenge and Asia Junior Championships in Kota Kinabalu, Malaysia.

-In 2014, Ginting joining the national training camp early year, he began to show his worth with stepping up to cruise into Asian Junior Championships quarterfinals in Taipei, Chinese Taipei on February.
-In the quarterfinals, he was halted with a 13–21, 15–21 loss to Kanta Tsuneyama of Japan.
+In 2014, Ginting reached the Asian Junior Championships quarterfinals in Taipei, where he lost 13–21, 15–21 to Kanta Tsuneyama of Japan.
 Ginting then participated at the World Junior Championships in Alor Setar, Malaysia where he won a boys' singles bronze medal after bowed out in the semifinal to Shi Yuqi of China for 19–21, 15–21.
 He also competed at the 2014 Summer Youth Olympics in Nanjing, China and brought home a bronze medal after beating Aditya Joshi of India in the bronze-final match with a straight games 21–17, 21–16.
 In addition to competing in some international challenge tournaments, he also played in the BWF Grand Prix tournaments such as Chinese Taipei Open, Vietnam Open and Indonesian Masters.